richardhj/contao_metamodelsattribute_protectedgroups/README.md

-contao_metamodelsattribute_protectedgroups
+metamodelsattribute_protectedgroups
 ==========================================

-Add an attribute and filter to MetaModels.
-This allows you to protect elements by meas of member groups.
+Adds an attribute and filter to MetaModels.
+This allows you to protect elements by means of member groups.

 * Requires metamodelsattribute_checkbox